jshleap/CristescuLab_misc/Tutorials/NGS_QC/README.md

 >#### Failure
 >This module will raise an error if any position shows an N content of >20%.

-Failure or warning in this module suggest that the sequencing should probably be repeated since a significant portion of your rea
+Failure or warning in this module suggest that the sequencing should probably be repeated since a significant portion of your reads have no information in them.

+Since our toy file is Illumina, it shows a flat line
 ## Sequence Length Distribution